A Double Dose of Kenexa

 Linda Merritt, Research Analyst, HRO, NelsonHall

 Interested in reading the latest HRO news from NelsonHall?
-Subscribe to our newsletter by emailing firstname.lastname@example.org with “HRO Insight” as the subject.Explore posts in the same categories: financial results, HR Analyst Events, Kenexa comment below, or link to this permanent URL from your own site.
+Subscribe to our newsletter by emailing firstname.lastname@example.org with “HRO Insight” as the subject.financial results, HR Analyst Events, Kenexa comment below, or link to this permanent URL from your own site.